-1.10 Can a Member State consulate situated in the territory of another Member State examine an application for a visa?
+2.9.
+Can a Member State consulate situated in the territory of another Member State examine applications for a visa?

-Generally, an applicant legally present in the territory of a Member State holds a document allowing him to circulate freely (a uniform visa, a residence permit, a national long-stay visa).
+Generally, a third country applicant legally present in the territory of a Member State holds a document allowing him to circulate freely (a uniform visa, a residence permit, a national long stay visa).
 However, situations may arise where a person legally present does not hold a document allowing him to travel to another Member State.
-Under such circumstances the general rules on competence as described in points 1.1 - 1.5 remain applicable.
+Under such circumstances the general rules on competence as described in points 2.1 - 2.5 remain applicable.